SiFli SDK RF Test Guide

 {

-/* You can dispatch further based on rsp->op / rsp->status */
+/* Dispatch further by rsp->op / rsp->status if needed */

 rt_event_send(s_bt_ns_evt, EVT_BT_NS_DONE);